veliovgroup/Meteor-Files/docs/about-transports.md

 The cons:

  - “magic” overhead inside DDP and EJSON;
- - Only one data-transfer per time unit;
+ - Only one data-transfer per time unit (*blocks other DDP requests, like methods, subs, etc.*);
  - It's synchronous.

 #### HTTP (TCP/IP)